The ‘Putin Parachute’ – Russian Influence in U.S. By Way of Armenia

 However, as President Trump prepares for his July 16th Summit with Russian President Vladimir Putin, it is important to take a look at Russian influence on American policy today, accomplished by way of its proxy state, Armenia.

 As Russia Today had most notably been forced to register under the DoJ Foreign Agents Registration Act (FARA) and the ‘Russia Collusion’ witch-hunt took firm hold of the American consciousness, things were not looking good for Red Square in asserting its will on U.S. foreign policy.
-However, in calculated fashion, Russia has increasingly leveraged its allies to lobby for them.
+However, in a calculated fashion, Russia has increasingly leveraged its allies to lobby for them.

 Armenia, for instance, with its 3 million-strong population, declared independence from the Soviet Union in 1991.
 Since then, while ‘free’ on paper, the country continues to live under the shadow of the Kremlin.
 While in the early days, Armenia had tried to ascertain its freedoms, today it marches in unison with the Kremlin on a myriad of policies beneficial only to Russia’s geopolitical positioning.